-2.7.4 Tax base
+2.8.4 Tax base

 The capital income tax base is the sum of capital incomes subject to tax minus natural allowances, deductible interests and losses.
-The losses are not included in simulations.

 Only part of dividend income is taxable.
 In income taxation the dividends are divided into three parts: a tax-free part, taxable capital income and taxable earned income.
 There are different rules for dividends from companies whose shares are publicly traded (exchange-listed companies) and for other dividends.